voxelize/voxelize/client/docs/docs/basics/3-create-a-world.md

 - `max_light_level`
 	- The maximum level of light that can be propagated.
 - `max_updates_per_tick`
-	- The maximum chunks to be processed per tick.
-Tweak if the server's too heavy.
+	- The maximum voxel updates to be processed per tick.
+- `max_chunks_per_tick`
+	- The maxmimum chunks that can be processed per tick.
 - `max_response_per_tick`
 	- The maximum chunk response per tick to prevent network bottle-necking.
 - `water_level`